vmleon/OracleATPGettingStarted/lab500/README.md

 db.password=Welcome_123!
 ```

-This is a Gradle project, what means we can install dependencies and run the code all in one simple command.
+This is a Gradle project, which means we can install dependencies and run the code all in one simple command.

 ```bash
 ./gradlew run